fog/fog-azure-rm/lib/fog/azurerm/docs/sql.md

         name: '<Unique Server Name>',
         resource_group: '<Resource Group Name>',
         location: 'East US',
         version: '2.0',                                                                     # Specifies the version of the Azure server.
 The acceptable value are: '2.0' or '12.0'
         administrator_login: 'testserveradmin',                                             # Specifies the name of the SQL administrator.
-        administrator_login_password: 'svr@admin123'   # Specifies the password of the SQL administrator.
+        administrator_login_password: 'svr@admin123',                                       # Specifies the password of the SQL administrator.
+        tags: { key1: "value1", key2: "value2", keyN: "valueN" }                            # [Optional]
     )
 ```
 For more information, see link: https://msdn.microsoft.com/en-us/library/azure/mt297738.aspx